 Easing the Complexities of UST/Tank Storage Reporting Requirements

-Gas stations are impacted by the Environmental Protection Agency (EPA) regulations concerned with the use of aboveground and underground storage tanks to house petroleum or other hazardous materials.
-The EPA defines underground storage tanks (UST) as comprised of the storage container and connected underground piping in systems with at least 10% of their volume underground, and are primarily regulated at the federal level when they contain petroleum or certain hazardous materials.
+The Environmental Protection Agency’s (EPA) regulations weigh heavily on gas stations.
+They are concerned with the use of aboveground and underground storage tanks to house petroleum or other hazardous materials.
+The EPA defines underground storage tanks (UST) as comprised of the storage container and connected underground piping in systems with at least 10% of their volume underground.
+Containers that hold petroleum or hazardous materials they are primarily regulated federally.
 However, oversight of UST programs is mostly executed at the state or territory level.
-Aboveground storage tank (AST) compliance is covered under other compliance regulations concerned with bulk storage containers used in the storage of fuel or oil.
+Aboveground storage tank (AST) compliance is covered under regulations concerned with containers used in the storage of fuel or oil.

-In order to meet the compliance requirements of the relevant EPA regulations and avoid penalties, gas stations must monitor storage units and generate specific compliance reporting.
+To meet the compliance requirements of the relevant EPA regulations and avoid penalties.
+Gas stations must monitor storage units and generate specific compliance reporting.
 Reporting includes leak detection records, testing and inspection documentation, repair logs, and your financial responsibilities according to the EPA’s Dollars and Sense booklet.
 This document includes requirements to prove that a gas station proprietor can cover through insurance or other means the cost of cleanup in the instance of a spill or 3rd party damage to the equipment.
-All of these regulatory requirements, including the submission of automated reporting to the proper agencies as well as the creation and storage onsight of the necessary documentation and data, are included in the functionality of Success Systems fuel automation systems.
+Submission of automated reporting to the proper agencies as well as creating and storing the necessary documentation and data.
+Fuel automation systems by Success Systems has all these regulatory requirements built in.

 New Avenues for Engaging Customers

-Your ability to engage with customers and capture their loyalty before and during their time at the pump is just as important as any signage or advertising you might deploy within the four walls of your retail space.
-In order to accomplish this, your fuel management software should integrate seamlessly with several initiatives – your rewards program and your third-party partnerships.
+You must be able to engage with customers and capture their loyalty.
+You must do this when customers are at the pump and before.
+It is just as important as any signage or advertising you might have in your retail space.
+In order to accomplish this, your fuel management software should integrate seamlessly with several initiatives.
+Key areas of integration are your rewards program and your third-party partnerships.

 The Rewards Program That Keeps Them Coming Back

 The good news is that many convenience stores and gas stations have loyalty programs in place.
 The bad news is that these programs aren’t being properly leveraged to build long-term relationships with customers.
-You shouldn’t only rely upon your loyalty app to entice shoppers through your doors, you want the app to engage them while they’re driving down the road, and while they’re at the pump.
+You shouldn’t only rely upon your loyalty app to entice shoppers through your doors.
+The app should engage them while they’re driving down the road, and while they’re at the pump.
 Discount incentives on gas are a great way to get their patronage, but further offers and engagement is necessary to then draw them in and take advantage of trends showing loyalty program members outspending non-members by an average of 29 percent.

 Integrated Partnerships at the Pump

-Tying credit card processing back to your fuel management software allows you to then integrate third-party programs into the fuel purchasing journey of your customers.
-Most notably, it will allow you to integrate partnerships with fleet card providers, placing you in these vendors’ valuable networks of potential long term customers.
-If you haven’t reached out to the major players in the fleet card industry, you’re missing out on a great opportunity to literally put our operation on a map for people looking for affordable fuel stops.
+Fuel Management software can tie back to you credit card processing.
+This allows you to then integrate third-party programs into the gas purchasing process for your customers.
+Most notably, it will allow you to integrate partnerships with fleet card providers.
+Placing you in these vendors’ valuable networks of potential long term customers.
+You may have not reached out to the major players in the fleet card industry.
+If this is the case, you’re missing out on a great opportunity.
+This can quite literally put your operation on a map for people looking for affordable fuel stops.

 Automated Fuel Management With Back-Office Integration

 Success Systems wants to bring all of the benefits of our automated fuel management solutions to your gas station operation.
-Through integration with your back of house and point of sale software, we can ensure you get the full impact of our inventory management modules, and that you never have to worry about compliance reporting again.
-Fold in the sales growth you can leverage through the loyalty program and third-party partnerships, and you have a tool that will help elevate your c-store to the next level.
+If you integrate your back of house and point of sale software.
+We can ensure you get the full impact of our inventory management modules.
+You can rest easy knowing you never have to worry about compliance reporting again.
+Then fold in the sales growth you can leverage through the loyalty program and third-party partnerships.
+You will now have a tool that helps elevate your c-store to the next level.
 For more on our fuel management system and other c-store solutions, reach out to our team of consultants who can’t wait to see how our c-store portfolio fits into your future success.